franck225-coder/Machine-Learning-project-series/README.md

 # __**Machine Learning (ML) project series**__

 					    # MACHINE LEARNING (ML) SERIES #
+In this series, we implement various ML models on various data.
+A complete workflow is shown in the notebook.
 ## Supervised learning => Classification & Regression
 	- Algorithms
 		- Decision tree